okgourmet.com Home of Steve's Restaurant Reviews

 Buena Vista Cafe (4172 N. Mesa-- Fri. only)

-Salsa Julio's Cafe Corona; La Choza
+Salsa Su Casa; L&J; Julio's Cafe Corona; La Choza

 Seafood Villa del Mar; Taco Fish; La Isla Mariscos Puerto Vallarta (1611 Montana)